-Midwives provide care and advice for women and their babies during pregnancy, labour and the post-natal period.
-The job can be challenging, rewarding, demanding and exciting all at the same time.
+Midwives provide care and advice for expectant mothers and their babies during pregnancy, labour, and the postnatal period.
+The job can be challenging, rewarding, demanding, and exciting all at the same time.

-As licensed professionals, midwives, much like nurses and physicians need to undergo rigorous training to make sure they are prepared for this important caring role.
-But not to worry, as a three-year midwifery degree programme should more than prepare you for the career you are about to embark on.
-To give you an idea of what it’s like to become a midwife, here are some of the roles and responsibilities of a midwife:
+As licensed professionals, midwives, much like nurses and physicians, need to undergo rigorous training to make sure they are prepared for this important caring role.
+A three-year midwifery degree programme should more than prepare you for the career you are about to embark on.
+To give you an idea of what it’s like to become a Midwife, here are some of the roles and responsibilities of a Midwife:

 In addition, the International Confederation of Midwives (ICM) provides: “Midwifery care takes place in partnership with women and is personalised, continuous and non-authoritarian.
 Midwifery care empowers women to assume responsibility for their health and for the health of their families.”

 It is worth noting that midwives are often left to address a wealth of sensitive issues like domestic abuse, bereavement, or intimacy and sexual health issues.
 All of this and more will be covered in online midwifery courses, as well as approved degree courses.

 What Skills Do You Need to be a Midwife?

 In order to become a Midwife, UK learners must have:

 - The ability to work under stress: As the main caregivers for mothers and their newborns, midwives face the daily pressure of delivering a high quality, safe service.
 Sometimes they must work in understaffed conditions with an increased birth rate.
 The job also allows little room for mistakes, and a Midwife’s judgement sometimes makes the difference between life and death